 My business was such a micro start-up in 2011, the budget for marketing was tight so I had to be clever and use what I had carefully.
 After initial feedback from buyers, I knew I had to invest in the look and feel of the products to stand out on shelves and promote the growing range.
-I grew my business through social media, mainly Twitter, that has been fantastic for brand awareness and for connecting B2B, generating editorials with some lovely glossy magazines
+I grew my business through social media, mainly Twitter, which has been fantastic for brand awareness and for connecting B2B, generating editorials with some lovely glossy magazines

 Did you follow it?
 Do you follow one now?

-still don’t have a marketing plan as such, but my goal for this year was to feature in some of the high-end weekend glossy magazines and we have some great features coming up in November & December.
+Still don’t have a marketing plan as such, but my goal for this year was to feature in some of the high-end weekend glossy magazines and we have some great features coming up in November & December.